tvpsh2020/nexmo-developer/_documentation/vonage-business-cloud/number-programmability/building-blocks/vbc-route-to-extension.md

 ---
-title: Routing to a VBC Extension
+title: Route to a VBC Extension
 navigation_weight: 2
 ---